auerlab/fasda/README.md

 ## Description

-There are mature, easy-to-use, and efficient tools for all steps in a typical differential analysis pipeline up to and including alignment (mapping) and peak calling.
-Tools such as FastQC, cutadapt, BWA, bowtie, samtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.
+There are mature, easy-to-use, and efficient tools for all steps in a typical differential analysis pipeline up to and including alignment (read mapping) and peak calling.
+Well-maintained tools such as FastQC, cutadapt, BWA, Bowtie2, HISAT2, samtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.

-The differential analysis step itself has until now has presented a major hurdle, with few well-developed tools available, and most of them requiring fairly sophisticated R scripting for basic use.
+The differential analysis step itself has until now has presented a major hurdle, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
 Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to incompatibility with the latest R or other dependencies.

-Diffanal aims to provide a simple, fast, differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
-The code is written entirely in C to maximize efficiency and portability, and to minimize complexity for the end-user.
+Diffanal aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
+The code is written entirely in C to maximize efficiency and portability, and to provide a simple command-line user interface.

 ## Design and Implementation